-Michael Young (Non-Executive Director) (aged 32)
+Michael Young (Non-Executive Director) (aged 31)

 Michael Young is a non-executive Director and company secretary for the Company and is a Director of Bricklane Investment Services Ltd, the Investment Adviser.
+He is also non-executive Director of Bricklane Residential REIT plc, which focuses on residential properties in the Regional Capitals of Leeds, Manchester and Birmingham.